Red Crown Tourist Court: The gun battle

 All the preparations, reinforcements, and armaments made the Red Crown firefight something no other Barrow Gang gunbattle to date had been: a fairer fight.
 At Stringtown, Joplin and Alma, officers had wandered into encounters with the Barrows totally unaware that they were about to go up against gunmen with vastly superior weaponry—and with no compunction about using it quickly and ferociously.
-"The poorly armed cops expected to confront small-timers whose firepower was equally limited," writes Jeff Guinn of the earlier confrontations, but tonight's encounter would be "a coordinated assault by well-prepared, well-armed officers aware of exactly who they were up against."
+"The poorly armed cops expected to confront small-timers whose firepower was equally limited," writes Jeff Guinn of the earlier confrontations, but tonight's encounter would be "a coordinated assault by well-prepared, well-armed officers aware of exactly who they were up against".

-By 1 a.m., the revelers had mostly departed the Red Crown Tavern, so Sheriff Coffey, Captain Baxter and eleven patrolmen, county cops and Jackson County officers commenced their operation.
-Accounts differ in details, but Coffey certainly advanced on the cabins; he may have been accompanied by Baxter and possibly others, carrying one or more massive shields made out of thick boilerplate, "like medieval knights."
-Significantly, the two Jackson County officers pulled the armored car up to block the cabins' garage doors—so the gang was completely hemmed in.
+By 1 am, the revellers had mostly departed the Red Crown Tavern.
+Sheriff Coffey, Captain Baxter and eleven patrolmen, county cops and Jackson County officers began their operation.
+Accounts differ in details, but Coffey certainly advanced on the cabins.
+He may have been accompanied by Baxter and possibly others, carrying one or more massive shields made out of thick boilerplate, "like medieval knights".

+The two Jackson County officers pulled the armored car up to block the cabins' garage doors—so the gang was completely hemmed in.
 Coffey rapped sharply on the door of Buck and Blanche's cabin.
 Blanche called out that she wasn't dressed, to which Coffey replied, "Well put your trousers on and come out yourself."
 He then asked where the men were, and she told him, as loudly as she could so Clyde would hear it, that they were in the other cabin.

-Clyde did indeed hear it—and he and Jones unleashed a mighty torrent of fire, joined almost immediately by Buck, all three shooting their BARs right through the windows and doors of the cabins.
-Coffey's nineteen-year-old son Clarence was watching from behind and later said his father "was pushed back like he was hit by a high-pressure hose."
+Clyde heard it—and he and Jones unleashed a mighty torrent of fire, joined almost immediately by Buck, all three shooting their BARs right through the windows and doors of the cabins.
+Coffey's nineteen-year-old son Clarence was watching from behind and later said his father "was pushed back like he was hit by a high-pressure hose".
 The boilerplate shield stood up to actual penetration, but the BARs' impact was literally staggering to the sturdily-built sheriff.
-The flying glass and wood chip debris abraded the officers, but they were able to fall back, miraculously without being hit by any outlaw gunfire.
-They returned the fire, but even their substantial, .45-caliber Thompson "sub-guns" were no match for the bandits' thundering Browning output: one BAR slug exiting the cabin penetrated the rear wall of the kitchen in the Tavern, passed through both walls of a stove and wound up lodged in Coffey, Jr's arm; others penetrated Tavern walls at both ends of the place, and several ricocheted off the pavement of the Slim's Castle parking lot.
+The flying glass and wood-chip debris abraded the officers, but they were able to fall back, miraculously without being hit by any outlaw gunfire.

+They returned the fire, but even their substantial, .45-caliber Thompson guns were no match for the bandits' thundering Browning output: one BAR slug exiting the cabin penetrated the rear wall of the kitchen in the tavern, passed through both walls of a stove and wound up lodged in Coffey Jr's arm.
+Others penetrated tavern walls at both ends of the place, and several ricocheted off the pavement of the Slim's Castle parking lot.
 People for miles around heard the gunfire on the quiet night air.